Naser Makarem Shirazi: Biography

-He started his formal Islamic studies at the age of 14 in the Agha Babakhan Shirazi seminary.
+He started formal Islamic studies at 14 in the Agha Babakhan Shirazi seminary.

-After completing the introductory studies, he started studying jurisprudence (fiqh) and its principles (usool al-fiqh).
+After completing the introductory studies, he studied jurisprudence (fiqh) and its principles (usool al-fiqh).

-He made rapid progress and finished studying the complete levels of introductory and both the levels of the intermediate Islamic studies in approximately four years.
+He made rapid progress and finished studying the introductory and intermediate Islamic studies levels in approximately four years.
 During this time, he also taught at the Islamic seminary in Shiraz.

-At the age of 18, he formally entered the theological seminary of Qom, and for the next five years was present in the religious gatherings and classes of some of the leading Islamic teachers of those days, such as Ayatollah Muhammad Hussein Burujerdi, & Ayatollah Seyyed Kazem Shariatmadari.
+At the age of 18, he formally entered the theological seminary of Qom, and for the next five years, was present in the religious gatherings and classes of some of the leading Islamic teachers of those days, such as Ayatollah Muhammad Hussein Burujerdi, & Ayatollah Seyyed Kazem Shariatmadari.

 In Najaf

 In 1950, he made his way to the seminary of Najaf, Iraq.
 Here, he was able to take part in classes of teachers such as Ayatollah Muhsin al-Hakim, Ayatollah Abul-Qassim Khoei and Ayatollah Abdul Hadi ash-Shirazi.

-At the age of 24, he was granted complete ijtihad by two senior scholars in Najaf.
+At 24, two senior scholars in Najaf granted him complete ijtihad.
 Ayatollah Muhsin al-Hakim also wrote a short, comprehensive letter of commendation for him.

 In 1951, he returned to Qom, since he did not have the means to survive and continue his studies in Najaf.

 After returning to Iran, Ayatollah Naser Makarem Shirazi began teaching the intermediate and higher level of studies in usul al-fiqh and fiqh.
 Also, he was a member of the editorial board of the first Islamic magazine published in Iran named "Maktab'e Eslam", next to Ayatollah Shariatmadari.

-He has won the Iranian Royal Academy of Philosophy' award for his essay "Filsuf-Namaha".
+He has won the Iranian Royal Academy of Philosophy award for his essay "Filsuf-Namaha".

-Fatwas (Rulings) and Statements
+Fatwas (rulings) and statements

 Women's attendance in stadia

-In the aftermath of an attempt by President Ahmadinejad to allow women to attend soccer matches in stadiums (something they are not able to do now), Makarem issued a fatwa objecting to this.
+In the aftermath of an attempt by President Ahmadinejad to allow women to attend soccer matches in stadiums, Makarem issued a fatwa objecting to this.